HarrisFauntleroy/4hv-renewed/README.md

 # 4hv.org Forums Reimagined

-This project aims to recreate the original 4hv.org forums using a modern tech stack.
+This project aims to recreate the original 4hv.org forums using modern web design.
 The goal is to provide an enhanced and user-friendly platform for the high voltage, electronics, and DIY community, while maintaining the spirit and essence of the original forums.

 ## Features (WIP 🚧)